 Course Description: The 9th grade English program is designed to develop skills in reading (literature and non-fiction), writing, listening, speaking, and research.
 Attention is given to grammar and vocabulary skills, literary elements and techniques, and the writing process.
 Students will closely read short stories, non-fiction works, novels, plays, and poems.
 Students will also engage in an independent reading program in which they read books of their choosing.
 The writing program reflects an approach to strengthen writing by planning, revising, editing, re-writing, or trying a new approach.
 Students write descriptive, narrative, persuasive, and analytical pieces.
 These writing products will require students to make and support claims, analyze text structure, and evaluate arguments.
 Creative writing is also explored through personal memoir, fiction, and poetry.
 Students complete a research project with citations and a works cited page in MLA format.
 Students are encouraged to work cooperatively in groups, and a strong emphasis on collaboration is encouraged throughout the year.
 This is a full year course.
-HONORS ENGLISH 9 (1 credit) Prerequisite: Students must achieve an average of at least 92% in English 7/8 each marking period, receive positive teacher recommendations, and pass an entrance exam.
-Note: Students must maintain an overall average of 85% throughout the year to remain in the Honors course.
-Course Description: This course is an intensive version of English 9 for students who show aptitude in English Language Arts.
-Honors English 9 is faster paced and involves more in-depth research and discussion of topics and literature.
-Students must be able to work well both independently and cooperatively in groups and must be motivated to complete a more strenuous workload than in English 9.
-This is a full year course.
-ENGLISH 10 (1 credit) Prerequisite: Successful completion of English 9.

 Course Description: English 10 is designed to continue the development of skills in reading (literature and non-fiction), writing, speaking, listening, and research.

 The course is an intensive study of various literary genres.
 Students will read short stories, poems, plays, and novels.
 Students will also engage in an independent reading program in which they read books of their choosing.
 The writing program reflects an approach to strengthen writing by planning, revising, editing, re-writing, or trying a new approach.
 Students write descriptive, narrative, persuasive, and analytical pieces.
 These writing products will require students to make and support claims, analyze text structure, and evaluate arguments.
 Creative writing is also explored through personal memoir, fiction, and poetry.
 Writing journals are used to encourage personal reflection about topics explored in class and responses to literature.
 Students complete a research project with citations and a works cited page in MLA format.
 Students are encouraged to work cooperatively in groups, and a strong emphasis on collaboration is encouraged throughout the year.
-In order to receive credit for the course. students must successfully complete a research project.
+In order to receive credit for the course, students must successfully complete a research project.
 This is a full year course.

-HONORS ENGLISH 10 (1 credit) Prerequisite: Students who complete Honors English 9 with an average of 85% or higher will automatically be eligible for enrollment in Honors English 10.
+HONORS ENGLISH 10 (1 credit)

+Prerequisite: Students who complete Honors English 9 with an average of 85% or higher will automatically be eligible for enrollment in Honors English 10.
 Students who complete English 9 with a cumulative average of 92% or better, and who are recommended by their teachers, are also eligible to enroll in Honors English 10.
 Note: Students must maintain an overall average of 85% throughout the year to remain in the course.
 Course Description: This writing intensive course provides students with the opportunity to examine the English 10 curriculum in a more in-depth, analytical fashion.
 The workload is rigorous, and the writing assignments are challenging, focusing on the ELA Standards.
 In order to receive credit for the course, students must successfully complete a research project.
 This is a full year course.
-ENGLISH 11 (1 credit) Prerequisite: Successful completion of English 10.

-Course Description: English 11 is designed to continue the development of skills in reading (literature and non-fiction), writing, speaking, and listening.
-The course reviews research skills and the use of current technologies.
-It also includes a comprehensive review for the New York State ELA Regents Examination in January.
-Passing the Regents Exam is a requirement for graduation.
-Works of fiction and non-fiction will be read and examined in detail.
-The writing program reflects an approach to strengthen writing by planning, revising, editing, re-writing, or trying a new approach.
-Students write descriptive, narrative, persuasive, and analytical pieces.
-These writing products will require students to make and support claims, analyze text structure, and evaluate arguments.
-Creative writing is also explored through personal memoir, fiction, and poetry.
-The course also includes grammatical review, word analysis and vocabulary development, an introduction to the college application process, and preparation for the SAT.
-This is a full year course.
-HONORS ENGLISH 11 (1 credit) Prerequisite: Students who complete Honors English 10 with an average of 85% or higher will automatically be eligible for enrollment in Honors English 11.
-Students who complete English 10 with a cumulative average of 92% or better, and who are recommended by their teachers, are also eligible to enroll in Honors English 11.
-Note: Students must maintain an overall average of 85% throughout the year to remain in the course.
-Course Description: This writing intensive course provides students with the opportunity to examine the English 11 curriculum in a more in-depth, analytical fashion.
-The workload is rigorous, and the writing assignments are challenging, focusing on the ELA Standards.
-This is a full year course.
-ENGLISH 12 (1 credit) Prerequisite: Successful completion of English 11.